-After entrusting the renovation of its New York workshops to the architect Elsa Arsenault in 2017, Jouffre once again called on her talents to fit out its Lyon workshops in July 2019.
+After entrusting the renovation of our New York workshops to the architect Elsa Arsenault in 2017, we once again called on her talents to fit out our Lyon workshops in July 2019.
 Look back at the work carried out by the architect.

 "Build a space suited for an upholstery work environment was a very unique project for our team.
 Romain and Charles were a pleasure to work with, they were highly open and had full confidence in us.
 From the very beginning to the end, we shared a common ambition and a similar vision for this project which has made the process really easy and efficient.
 It was really interesting to learn more about their strong savoir-faire and impressive experience in their craftsmanship.
 Thank you so much for the opportunity and looking forward to working together again!"